modelscope/modelscope-agent/docs/source_en/use_cases/llama3_for_agent.md

 Since the Llama3 model was announced on April 18, Chinese developers have conducted extensive training and adaptation on the Llama3 model.
 In addition to the Chinese pure text model, multi-modal versions are also being released.

 ### Introduction
 Since the Llama3 model was announced on April 18, Chinese developers have conducted extensive training and adaptation on the Llama3 model.
 In addition to the Chinese pure text model, multi-modal versions are also being released.
-Considering the demand for Agent scenarios among domestic users, Modda Community's LLM&AIGC model fine-tuning and inference framework SWIFT has trained a general Chinese model based on the original Llama3-8b-instruct version, retaining and adapting Chinese Agent capabilities.
+Considering the demand for Agent scenarios among domestic users, Modelscope Community's LLM&AIGC model fine-tuning and inference framework SWIFT has trained a general Chinese model based on the original Llama3-8b-instruct version, retaining and adapting Chinese Agent capabilities.
 This is the first general Agent Llama3 model in the open-source community that is fully adapted to the Chinese environment, with a more comprehensive evaluation report to follow.

 [Model Link](https://modelscope.cn/models/swift/Llama3-Chinese-8B-Instruct-Agent-v1/summary)